-For the foregoing reasons, the court grants the defendants' motion for summary judgment.
+For the foregoing reasons, the court grants the defendants' motion for summary judgment and denies without prejudice the defendants' motion to dismiss as moot.
 An Order consistent with this Memorandum Opinion is separately and contemporaneously issued this 9th day of June, 2010.